EfraimGENC/evvanter/README.md

 # EVVANTER
-An Invontery Managment App for home needs.
-Build with Django.
+A Simple Inventory Management App for home needs.
+Built with Django.

+#### Features:
+- Has Django's power.
+- Headless thanks to Django Rest Framework
+- Simple installation and usage.
+- Nothing will be lost in your cave.